-Superior has some OB/GYN providers that can be your PCP.
+Superior has some OB/GYN providers that can be your/your daughter's PCP.
 If you need help picking an OB/GYN, call Superior at 1-866-912-6283

 Will I need a referral?

 You/your daughter have the right to get services from an OB/GYN without calling your PCP first.